Empirical universality and non-universality of local dynamics in the Sherrington-Kirkpatrick model: Introduction

 depends on some extra random variable $z^{(t)}$, for a collection of such random variables that are i.i.d.\ and independent of $J$.
 For instance, one may use this extra randomness to implement local Markov Chain Monte Carlo approaches like Metropolis dynamics as a local algorithm in our sense (see \cite{MY-1983-StaticsDynamicsIsingSK,billoire2011dynamics} for the definition and discussion of the behavior of these dynamics in our setting).

+While we do not consider it here, also worth mentioning is the slightly different framework of \emph{sequential local algorithms} studied by \cite{dandi2025sequential} (one instance of which was also compared to the algorithms we do focus on by \cite{Parisi-2003-ZeroTemperatureSK}).
+These algorithms repeatedly scan through the spins in a fixed order and update them according to local information around the spin under consideration (in particular, in that work, according to rules involving the local \emph{field} acting on spin $i$, which is the quantity $(J\sigma)_i$).
+Though this is a quite restrictive structure to demand of an algorithm, \cite{dandi2025sequential} show that such algorithms, unlike (at least with current tools) those we propose to study empirically below, are amenable to rigorous theoretical analysis.

-We will focus on a family of even simpler local algorithms, which we describe below.
+We will focus instead on a family of even simpler local algorithms, which we describe next.
 Though they may seem naive, we will see that even among these algorithms there are interesting and surprising behaviors.

 \paragraph{Greedy algorithm} The most intuitive local algorithm is the \emph{greedy algorithm}.
 The greedy algorithm makes the largest possible local improvement to the objective function, flipping the spin making the largest reduction in the system's energy.
 Formally, its update rule is